British spider guide: how to identify common species, where to see and why spiders come into the house in autumn and winter

 Wasp spider Argiope bruennichi

 Unmistakable, massive, barred black-and-yellow female; the male is smaller, narrower with orange abdomen.
 Its low web in long grass has a broad vertical stripe of fuzzy white silk.
 Grasshopper predator.
+Head and body up to 18mm.

 Raft spider Dolomedes fimbriatus

 Huge and dark chocolate brown, this is edged with two contrasting yellow-white stripes down sides of abdomen; legs are paler.
 Common in lowland wetlands, fens and boggy upland moors, it walks on water.
+Head and body up to 20mm long.

 Giant house spider Tegenaria gigantea